 The Amateur Radio Relay League (ARRL) is the national host organization for the hobby.
 Among its many roles, it serves as a major Volunteer Examination Coordinators, training and certifying Volunteer Examiners (VEs) who administer the amateur radio licensing tests for the Federal Communication Commission (FCC).
 It publishes a list of testing options by location

 The Portland NET Program also has its own licensing events!
 Upcoming NET FCC licensing events are coordinated with the classes listed above.
-They occur at 3:00 PM on the same Saturday as the classes conclude and at the same location.

 For details and to register for these exams, click on this link for the NET Radio Workshop Portal